-Giants tumble out of playoff spot with shutout loss to A's originally appeared on NBC Sports Bayarea
+Giants fall out of NL wild-card spot after D-backs beat Rangers originally appeared on NBC Sports Bay Area

 If the Giants plan to play deep into October, they’ll have work to do over the next six weeks.

 San Francisco dropped out of a National League wild-card spot after the division-rival Arizona Diamondbacks beat the Texas Rangers 6-3 at Chase Field on Tuesday night.
 The Giants, of course, lost earlier Tuesday to the Philadelphia Phillies in walk-off fashion.

 The Giants (65-61) now are a half-game behind the Diamondbacks and Chicago Cubs for the final two wild-card spots.
 The Phillies (69-57) are 3.5 games up on the Cubs and D-backs for the top wild-card position.